 The IDE interface (or also termed diskio) is optimised for performance and can achieve over 110kB/s throughput using the FatFS library in C. It does this by minimising error management and streamlining read and write routines.
 The assumption is that modern IDE drives have their own error management and if there are errors from the IDE interface, then there are bigger issues at stake.

 The CF Module interface can achieve over 200kB/s throughput at FATFS level, and seems to provide best performance using SD Cards in SD to CF Card Adapters.
-The default RC2014 CF Module is often unstable with modern CF Cards or with SD to CF Card Adapters.
-However there are options for third party CF Modules that have become quite reliable.
-If you experience problems, then seek out these alternative implementations.
+The old default RC2014 CF Module v1.3 is often unstable with modern CF Cards or with SD to CF Card Adapters.
+However the recent RC2014 CF Modules v2.0 has become quite reliable with all modern large and small CF Cards.
+If you experience problems, then seek out this recent implementation.

 For both IDE interfaces, within CP/M performance is approximately half the FATFS performance because the CP/M deblocking algorithm implements a double buffer copy process where 512 Byte physical sectors found on IDE disks are converted into the 128 Byte logical disk blocks that CP/M expects.